Nissan Versa Electric Power Steering Swap for Z31

 To remedy this, I took a section of the Z31 column I saved from earlier and ground down the ends so it fit into the universal joint ends.
 The distance between the center of the universal joint to the center of the clamping bolt hole is 5 7/16".
 Tack the parts together as straight as you can and test fit them to ensure the steering shaft passes through the firewall opening more centrally.
 I would recommend test fitting the pass through plate as well.
 Adjust as needed, and weld together.
 If you didn't cut off the splined universal joint (like me), then you will need to get another steering shaft to get that splined section to fit the motor (A Saturn Vue has the same motor output shaft size).
 Save yourself the trouble and use the other end.

-Your bracket may differ depending on how you mount the motor, and how you make sour bracket.
+Your bracket may differ depending on how you mount the motor and how you make your bracket.
 I installed this bracket, and that was the last piece of the mechanical puzzle.

 And with that, the mechanical portion is done.
 Mount the control computer as you see fit.

-Below is a wiring diagram for how the Versa unit is wired, and you will see that it is very simple:
+Below is a wiring diagram for how the Versa unit is wired.
+You will see that it is very simple:

 And there you have it!
 This modification should be completable within a weekend if the parts and tools are handy.